 Our students pastoral journey begins long before they join us in Year 7 via our strong links to primary schools, our proactive involvement, through extended transitional arrangements and summer school programme.

-Accrington Academy is well known for providing excellent pastoral care delivered through a college based system for Year 7 – 11 and continue to build on this established reputation under the mantle of Every Child Matters philosophy.
+Accrington Academy is well known for providing excellent pastoral care and continue to build on this established reputation under the mantle of Every Child Matters philosophy.

 Meet the Pastoral Team

-Directors of College get to know students from transition and follow the journey of each student through their time at the Academy.
+Head of Years get to know students from transition and follow the journey of each student through their time at the Academy.

-The college system allows the communication about and knowledge of a student, their journey and their achievements to be retained within the college system.
+The Head of Year system allows the communication about and knowledge of a student, their journey and their achievements to be retained within the college system.